 When to go

-Although it may not seen an obvious time to visit Iceland, January and February are the months to see orcas off the Snaefjellsness Peninsula on the east coast.
+Although it may not seen an obvious time to visit Iceland, January and February are the months to see orcas off the Snaefjellsness Peninsula.

 Jun to Aug: Endless days as the sun barely sets.
 The lowlands are carpeted with wild flowers.
 Peak season for outdoor activities.